kubernetes/contributor-site/content/en/events/2023/kcseu/faq.md

 ### When is the summit taking place?

-May 18th, the Tuesday of [KubeCon Europe].
+April 18th, the first day of [KubeCon Europe].

 [KubeCon Europe]: https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/